 Foreign currency risk is the risk that changes in foreign exchange rates will adversely affect the fair value of investments.
 As of June 30, 2007, the Retirement System was subjected to foreign currency risk.
-To mitigate this risk, the Retirement System's investment policy allows international managers to enter into foreign currency exchange contracts limited to hedging currency exposure existing in the portfolio.
-The Retirement System's exposure to foreign currency risk derives from its positions in foreign currency denominated international equity and fixed income investments.
+To mitigate this risk, the Retirement System is investment policy allows international managers to enter into foreign currency exchange contracts limited to hedging currency exposure existing in the portfolio.
+The Retirement System's exposure to foreign currency exposure derives from its positions in foreign currency denominated international equity and fixed income investments.
+The Retirement System's net exposure to foreign currency denominated international equity and fixed income investments.
 The Retirement System's net exposure to foreign currency risk for fiscal year 2006-2007 is as follows (in thousands):